jaycapist/jaycapist.github.io/essays/acting-smart.md

 ## Insights Gained

-Through evaluating these posts, it becomes clear that the quality of a question could affect the efficiency and quality of problem resolution.
+Evaluating these posts, it becomes clear that the quality of a question could affect the efficiency and quality of problem resolution.
 Having a well-structured question not only aids in quicker solutions but also contributes positively to the community by serving as a reference for similar issues.
 These questions highlight the importance of providing comprehensive details, documenting efforts, and being specific about issues.

 Furthermore, this exercise features the value of continuous learning and exploration in problem-solving.
-By showing what has been tried and understanding the context, others can make the process of seeking help more productive and mutually beneficial.
+By showing what has been tried and understanding the context, others can make seeking help more productive and mutually beneficial.

 Acting SMART is crucial to effective problem-solving and knowledge sharing in software engineering.
 It helps address issues efficiently, facilitates learning, and respects the community's contributions.

-If you would like to learn more, here is a guideline on [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).
+If you want to learn more, here is a guideline on [How To Ask Questions The Smart Way](http://www.catb.org/esr/faqs/smart-questions.html).